linode/apl-core/README.md

 Otomi is the first and only Kubernetes-based Operating System.
 Use Otomi to built your Internal Developer Platform (IDP) or Enterprise-grade Container Platform.

 Otomi is **free**, **easy to install**, comes with an **intuitive UI** and ready to use **built-in applications** and offers an **out-of-the-box experience**.
 Just like you would expect from your favorite Linux distribution.
-After installing Otomi on Kubernetes, you can log in and start deploying and managing your containerized applications and use all build-in applications.
+After installing Otomi on Kubernetes, you can log in and start deploying and managing your containerized applications and use all built-in applications.
 Get started at [otomi.io](https://otomi.io/).

 Otomi includes:

 - Developer self-service, hiding the Kubernetes internals
-- Pre-configured and ready to use applications like Harbor, Prometheus, Grafana Loki, HashiCorp Vault, Open Policy Agent, KeyCloak, Jaeger, Kiali and more
+- Pre-configured and ready to use applications like Harbor, Prometheus, Grafana Loki, HashiCorp Vault, Open Policy Agent, Keycloak, Jaeger, Kiali and more
 - Application configuration management for all integrated applications: Providing a base profile configuration to support the most common use-cases
 - Multi-tenancy: Create teams and provide SSO access to teams and shared applications
 - Implemented policies for better governance and security.
 Manifests are checked both statically and on the cluster at runtime for policy obedience